-SORMAS has been developed during the ebola pandemic in Africa in 2014 and was first deployed in Nigeria in 2015, followed by Ghana a few years later.
+SORMAS has been developed during the Ebola epidemic in West Africa in 2014 and was first deployed in Nigeria in 2015, followed by Ghana a few years later.

 In the meantime SORMAS became open-source to ensure a sustainability and independence from IT companies.